-Often described as fiords, these inlets of the bay were formed when the river system was destroyed by karst and volcanic actions.
-Boka Kotorska is inescapably beautiful, especially when seen from above.
+Often described incorrectly as fiords, the bay inlets were formed when the river system was destroyed by karst and volcanic actions.

 How to Get from Dubrovnik to Kotor Montenegro

-Dubrovnik is the shining jewell of the Adriatic, but Kotor Montenegro at only 100 km to the south-east, is tantalisingly close and well worth a day visit or more.
+Kotor Montenegro is only 100 km south-east of Dubrovnik.
+Tantalisingly close and well worth a day visit or more.
 While Dubrovnik is a polished tourist destination, Boka is charmingly less so, although it does get it’s fair share of cruise ships.

-The most popular way to get from Dubrovnik to Kotor is to hire a vehicle and drive the Coastal Route.
+One of the most popular ways to get from Dubrovnik to Kotor is to hire a vehicle and drive the Coastal Route.

 On the return journey take the more direct coastal route back.